 Securities may be lent out.
 There is no restriction on the percentage of securities that can be lent.
-The Fund incurs a settlement risk from lending securities, as described above under credit risk.
+The Sub-fund incurs a settlement risk from lending securities, as described above under credit risk.

-As of the balance sheet date, no securities have been lent out.
+As of the balance sheet date, no bonds and other fixed-income securities have been lent out.

-3.5.4.5 Counterparty risk
+3.5.8.5 Counterparty risk

-The Fund is inherently exposed to counterparty risk concerning all assets on the balance sheet.
+The Sub-fund is inherently exposed to counterparty risk concerning all assets on the balance sheet.
 For the various assets with a substantial financial interest, the following can be explained:

-- Derivatives can be exposed to risks related to the solvency and liquidity of counterparties and their ability to fulfil contract terms.
-The Fund may use derivatives that carry the risk of the counterparty failing to meet its contractual obligations.
-The counterparty risk associated with all participation classes of the Fund is borne by the Fund as a whole.
-To mitigate this risk, the Fund will ensure that trading in bilateral OTC derivatives meets the following criteria: - Generally, only high-quality counterparties will be approved for trading bilateral OTC derivatives.
-In principle, a bilateral OTC derivatives counterparty should have at least an investment-grade rating from Fitch, Moody's, and/or Standard & Poor's; - Bilateral OTC derivatives must be traded based on a solid legal framework, typically an International Swap and Derivative Association Inc. (ISDA) agreement with a Credit Support Annex (CSA); - All bilateral OTC derivatives are secured by collateral under a daily process as described in the section 'Collateral'; - o The credit rating of bilateral OTC derivatives counterparties is evaluated at least annually; - All policies related to bilateral OTC derivatives trading are reviewed and adjusted if necessary, at least annually; - The notes to the balance sheet include information on the exposure of derivative contracts and lent securities.
+- Investments in listed securities are held by The Bank of New York Mellon, which serves as the custodian. - Derivatives can be exposed to risks related to the solvency and liquidity of counterparties and their ability to fulfil contract terms.
+The Sub-fund may use derivatives that carry the risk of the counterparty failing to meet its contractual obligations.
+The counterparty risk associated with all share classes of the Sub-fund is borne by the Sub-fund as a whole.
+To mitigate this risk, the Sub-fund will ensure that trading in bilateral OTC derivatives meets the following criteria: - Generally, only high-quality counterparties will be approved for trading bilateral OTC derivatives.
+In principle, a bilateral OTC derivatives counterparty should have at least an investment-grade rating from Fitch, Moody's, and/or Standard & Poor's; - Bilateral OTC derivatives must be traded based on a solid legal framework, typically an International Swap and Derivative Association Inc. (ISDA) agreement with a Credit Support Annex (CSA); - All bilateral OTC derivatives are secured by collateral under a daily process as described in the section 'Collateral'; - The credit rating of bilateral OTC derivatives counterparties is evaluated at least annually; - All policies related to bilateral OTC derivatives trading are reviewed and adjusted if necessary, at least annually; - The counterparty risk for the Sub-fund in a transaction including OTC derivatives must not exceed 10% of the net asset value at the level of the Sub-funds. - The notes to the balance sheet include information on the exposure of derivative contracts and lent securities.
 In the event that a derivative transaction takes place via a CCP, the counterparty risk will transfer to this central counterparty.
 If applicable, this is also explained. - For the counterparty risk related to investments in investment funds, we refer to the annual report of the respective investment fund. - Cash and cash equivalents are held with banks that generally have at least an investment-grade rating.

-3.5.4.6 Collateral
+3.5.8.6 Collateral

-To mitigate counterparty risk for the Fund, a collateralization system with the counterparty can be organised for certain assets.
-The Fund is required to determine the value of the received collateral daily and verify whether additional collateral needs to be exchanged.
+To mitigate counterparty risk for the Sub-fund, a collateral arrangement with the counterparty can be established for certain assets.
+The Sub-fund must determine the value of the received collateral on a daily basis and verify if additional collateral needs to be exchanged.

-The collateral should normally be provided in the form of:
+The collateral is typically provided in the form of: